mike-north/professional-ts/notes/04-mikes-ts-setup.md

 this will add `node` and `yarn` versions to your `package.json` automatically.

-Next, initialize the git repo
+Next, initialize the git repository

 ```sh
 git init